 In 2017 alone, the amount of time spent watching online videos on mobile devices increased by an average of 35 percent.
-With this trend in mind, more and more businesses are looking for a video hosting platform to kick-start their content distribution efforts.
+Given this trend, more and more businesses are looking for a video hosting platform to kick-start their content distribution efforts.

-Wistia was originally founded in 2006 with the goal of helping filmmakers to collaborate remotely.
+Wistia was originally founded in 2006 with the purpose of helping filmmakers to collaborate remotely.
 Since then, the company has moved away from that original vision.

-The “heatmaps” feature allows users to assess if a particular video has a trouble section that causes significant dropoffs.
+The “heatmaps” feature allows users to assess if a particular video has a trouble section that causes significant drop-offs.
 Alternatively, users can identify a section that’s so well-done that the average viewer watches it a few times in a row.

 Wistia also provides a number of useful features related to security and video SEO.

 For example, Wistia can be costly.
-With this platform, the pricepoint goes up with each video you add to the service.
-The more videos that Wistia hosts for you, the higher the price you pay—regardless of which plan you choose.
+With this platform, the price point goes up with each video you add to the service.
+The more videos that Wistia hosts for you, the higher the price you pay, regardless of which plan you choose.

-And, of course, although YouTube is free, it’s ad-supported, which can be a big drawback for users who want to maintain control, rights, and branding for their own video content.
+You’ll also have to contend with the fact that social apps like Youtube are often blocked by schools, universities, businesses, etc. Also, even though YouTube is free, it’s ad-supported, which can be a huge drawback for users who want to maintain control, rights, and branding for their own video content.

-- Biggest online video hub
+- 360º video

-- Live streaming
+- Live Streaming

 - Obtrusive advertising